SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 If you've got those four factors covered for a project, it's a near certainty that the project will succeed.

-If any one of those are factors are missing, the success project may be at risk.
+If any one of those are factors are missing, the project's success may be at risk.

 If more than one factor is missing, it's highly unlikely the project will succeed.

 Never choose to manage a project that you know is unlikely to succeed.
 It's a poor use of your time, and may hurt your career.
 Either change the frame so that you can solve for the problemmatic factors, or go find a different project completely.

-Sometimes, the smartest decision is not to undertake a project that is setup to fail.
+Sometimes, the smartest decision is not to undertake a project that is set up to fail.

 On the other hand, a good manager is often able to change the circumstances of the project and help ensure that all the factors ARE covered before a project really gets underway.